 DBE requirements are under the direct jurisdiction of the United States Department of Transportation (US DOT).
 DBE applications are reviewed by an applicant's state Unified Certification Program (i.e., individual state's Department of Transportation or participating regional transit authority).

-To qualify as a DBE or SDB, the business must be owned and controlled by one or more socially and economically disadvantaged persons as defined by DBE Regulation 49 CFR Parts 23 and 26.
+To qualify as a DBE, the business must be owned and controlled by one or more socially and economically disadvantaged persons as defined by DBE Regulation 49 CFR Parts 23 and 26.
 Businesses must show:

 The business size can be measured in one of two ways or a combination thereof: average annual gross receipts three previous years or number of employees.
 These size standards are based on the North American Industry Classification System (NAICS) code.
-Industry specific, these limits range from $3.5 million annual gross sales to $17.4 million.
-Manufacturers, wholesalers and retailers can not exceed an employee size standard which ranges from 500 to 1500 employees.
+Industry specific, these limits range from $5 million annual gross sales to $38.5 million.

 Disclaimer: The following are the MINIMUM basic requirements for certification, and in no way guarantee your company will be a successful candidate for certification.
 Additionally each certifying agency may have different criteria standards and eligibility rules.
 Other criteria and standards exist for each industry, annual sales, number of employees, etc., etc. If you are applying to a local government entity, we have found on occasion, that the length of time it takes to acquire certification can be inconsistent and that the final status of an application can be offset by other determining factors.